Blog How To Get a Mugshot Off Google and Clear Your Name from Search Results

 Removing Mugshots for Free

-If you want to remove your mugshot from the internet without paying a fee, there are several steps you can take.
-Start by searching your full name, any aliases, and variations of your name in incognito mode to avoid personalized search results.
-Carefully document every site and URL where your mugshot appears.
-Once you have a list, send a polite and professional removal request to each site owner, including the specific URL, the date you found the mugshot, and any proof you have—such as an expungement or record sealing.
-Citing relevant legal references, like Florida Statutes § 943.0585 and § 901.43, in your removal request can strengthen your case and increase the likelihood of success.
-While the process can be time-consuming, persistence and providing the right documentation can help you remove your mugshot from search results for free.
+If you want to remove your mugshot from the internet without paying a fee, start by searching your full name, any aliases, and name variations in incognito mode to avoid personalized results.
+Document every site and URL where your mugshot appears.
+Then send a polite and professional removal request to each site owner.
+Include the specific URL, the date you found the mugshot, and any proof you have—such as an expungement or record sealing.
+Citing relevant legal references, like Florida Statutes § 943.0585 and § 901.43, can strengthen your case and increase success chances.
+The process can be time-consuming, but persistence and the right documentation help remove your mugshot from search results for free.

 Should You Use an Expungement Court Order To Remove Your Mugshot?

-An expungement is a legal process that removes arrest information and other conviction information from an individual’s record.
+An expungement is a legal process that removes arrest and conviction information from an individual’s record.
 The goal is to make it seem like the situation never occurred.

 If you have an expunged record, your data should no longer appear online.
-You have a much stronger case for requesting removal if your case was expunged, sealed, dismissed, or resulted in a not guilty verdict, regardless of whether you were found guilty.
-Showing mugshot website owners and search engine personnel the expungement order should be enough for them to agree to remove your information from their databases.
+You have a stronger case for requesting removal if your case was expunged, sealed, dismissed, or resulted in a not guilty verdict, regardless of conviction status.
+Showing mugshot website owners and search engine personnel the expungement order should be enough for them to agree to remove your information.

-Unfortunately, even with an expungement court order, some site owners simply won’t comply.
-And even if they say they’ll remove your information, there’s no guarantee that they’ll follow through.
+Unfortunately, even with an expungement court order, some site owners won’t comply.
+Even if they say they’ll remove your information, there’s no guarantee they’ll follow through.

 In this case, you may want to hire a lawyer or work with a content removal agency.
 Call us today at (844) 458-6735 to discuss your options for removing booking photos.

 If a law enforcement agency or mugshot site has posted your personal information, including your mugshot image, it will appear in search engine results for your name.
-Mugshots are often displayed prominently in search results, making them highly visible to anyone searching for your name.
+Mugshots often display prominently in search results, making them highly visible.

-A professional mugshot removal service will attempt to have website owners take down your information.
+A professional mugshot removal service will try to have website owners take down your information.
 They’ll also try to deindex the link from search results.

-For example, let’s say you contact a mugshot website and ask that they take down your personal information.
-They don’t agree to do so, and your mugshot remains published online.
+For example, if you contact a mugshot website and ask them to remove your information, they may refuse.
+Your mugshot remains published online.

 By deindexing the link to your mugshot on the site, the mugshot will no longer appear in Google search results, even though it still exists online.
-Creating new content online can also help push down negative search results, including mugshots, making them less visible to others.
-Unless a person has the direct link to where your mugshot appears, they won’t be able to get there since it will no longer appear in search engine results.
+Creating new content online can also help push down negative search results, including mugshots, making them less visible.
+Unless a person has a direct link to the page where your mugshot appears, they won’t be able to get there, since it won’t appear in search engine results.

 After contacting the website owner, you can contact Google to ask if they will remove the article from its search results.

-The timeframe for article removal varies from case to case.
-Whereas some instances take only a few weeks to finish, others may take a number of months.
+The timeframe for article removal varies on a case-by-case basis.
+Some instances take only a few weeks; others may take months.

-When you have to request and procure additional data or documentation, this will add to the general processing time.
-Most circumstances, however, are resolved within three months.
-After that, check to see if your mugshot appears in search results.
+When you have to request and provide additional data or documentation, this adds to processing time.
+Most cases resolve within three months.
+After that, check if your mugshot appears in search results.

 Do I Need a Removal Service to Take Down My Arrest Records?

-To avoid the time, energy and expertise it takes to remove your criminal records and mugshot images from the internet, we recommend hiring a professional service to do it for you.
+To avoid the time, energy, and expertise needed to remove your criminal records and mugshot images from the internet, we recommend hiring a professional service.

-Content removal experts specialize in the beginning-to-end, step-by-step process and have handled a lot of similar cases in the past.
-In many cases, mugshot removal websites work directly with mugshot websites to get embarrassing arrest photos taken down quickly.
+Content removal experts specialize in the step-by-step process and have handled many similar cases.
+Mugshot removal websites often work directly with mugshot sites to quickly take down embarrassing arrest photos.

-Plus, if you want to remove other types of personal information and public records from the web, you’ll be able to get help with that, too.
+Plus, if you want to remove other types of personal information and public records from the web, you’ll get help with that, too.

 Professional Content Removal Services for Online Mugshots